UCL-BLIC/legion-buildscripts/cytofpipe/v0.2/README.md

 `$ scp -r FILES UCL_ID@legion.rc.ucl.ac.uk:/home/user/Scratch/my_cytof_analysis/.`

-or if you have a FTP transfer program (for example cyberduck: http://download.cnet.com/Cyberduck/3000-2160_4-10246246.html) you can also transfer the files from/to legion simply by dragging them from one window to another.
+or if you have a FTP transfer program (for example cyberduck: http://download.cnet.com/Cyberduck/3000-2160_4-10246246.html or WinSCP: https://winscp.net/eng/download.php) you can also transfer the files from/to legion simply by dragging them from one window to another.

 <br />